 “How to” pages around the office (or just in a convenient place on the computer) can help you remember which steps to do on projects.
 Especially the ones that are regular but not frequent.
 These tasks are at risk – something might be overlooked.
 I have them for end of the month bookkeeping and putting on a workshop.

-Supply lists for purchasing or gathering the necessary things for an event.
-Think shopping and packing lists.
+Think: Supply lists for purchasing or gathering the necessary things for an event.
+Shopping and packing lists, too.

 When most people start a new project, they start pulling all the pieces of paper that they think will help them onto the desk.
 The intention is that if the information is in front of them they will work on it.